stashgg/stash-unity/Assets/Stash.Popup/README.md

 **DEPS**}
 ```

-3. **Rebuild your Android project** - the dependency will now be included automatically.

-> **Note:** Stash Popup will automatically detect if Chrome Custom Tabs is available and fall back gracefully to the default browser if not.
+> **Note:** Stash Popup will automatically detect if Chrome Custom Tabs is available in the Android bundle and fall back gracefully to the default browser if not.

 ## API Reference